Links: CARHOF Members | Board of Trustees | Nomination Form

 Any resident of Canada who holds a current Amateur Radio Operator Certificate issued by the Government of Canada, except a Radio Amateurs of Canada employee, officer, Director, Assistant Director, volunteer manager, or leadership official in the Field Organization, may be appointed as a Member of the Hall.
 Membership in RAC is not mandatory.

 Nomination or appointment for Member or Honorary Member of the Hall may be after the death of the nominee.
 A person who is not a resident of Canada may be appointed only as an Honorary Member of the Hall.
 The other requirements for appointment as Honorary Member of the Hall are the same as for Member.

 Only the RAC Board of Directors, by majority vote, is allowed to nominate candidates for Honorary Member (those persons not residents of Canada).
 Because of the requirement for Canadian residency for appointment as Member of the Hall, it is incumbent upon the nominator to confirm the Canadian residency of a nominee prior to submitting a nomination.

-Nominations shall be submitted to the Board of Trustees using the Canadian Amateur Radio Hall of Fame Nomination Form which is available on request from RAC Headquarters or for download from the RAC website.
+Nominations must be submitted to the Board of Trustees using the Canadian Amateur Radio Hall of Fame Nomination Form provided below:

 Late nominations will be considered in the next year.
 Once received, all handling shall be conducted in a secure and confidential manner.
 On or before the last business day of November, the Chair of the Board of Trustees for the Hall of Fame shall advise the Custodian (RAC) of the decisions of the Board of Trustees on appointments for the calendar year.